hbctraining/reproducibility-tools/lessons/05_GitHub_Dekstop_remote1.md

 One very useful feature of GitHub and GitHub Desktop is the ability to see how a file has changed over time.

 We've already seen how you can view changes made to files (highlighted in red and green) in GitHub Desktop in a given commit.
-It's also possible to view a file's entire history through GitHub.com
+It's also possible to view a file's entire history through GitHub.

-On the repository page on GitHub.com, navigate to the file whose history you would like to view.
-In this case, let's go to `scriptlets.R`.
-You'll notice in the upper right there is a `History` button with a symbol of a clock surrounded by an arrow:
+On the repository page of GitHub, navigate to the file whose history you would like to view.
+In this case, let's go to `scriptlets.R` inside of our `code` directory.

 <p align="center">
   <img src="../img/2.GHD_view_file_history_web.png" width="700" align="center">
 </p>

+You'll notice in the upper right there is a `History` button with a symbol of a clock surrounded by an arrow.
 You can click this to see all commits which relate to this file:

 <p align="center">
   <img src="../img/2.GHD_view_file_history_web_2.png" width="700" align="center">
 </p>

 You'lll notice that for each commit, there are a series of icons on the right hand side.
 One looks like a **document with `< >`** and the other is simply **`< >`**.
 Clicking these icons let you see the version of the file in that commit, or the whole repo as it looked in that commit, respectively.
-Let's click on the icon to see the version of `scriptlets.R` from the `Update scriptlets.R` commit.
+Let's click on the **document with `< >`** icon to see the version of `scriptlets.R` from the `Update scriptlets.R` commit.
 Notice that in the upper left, the button that usually says `main` now has an alphanumeric code.
 This code represents a snapshot of your repo at the time of this commit:

 <p align="center">
   <img src="../img/2.GHD_view_file_history_scriptlets.png" width="800" align="center">